Sam Millar

 I delivered a range of projects, across a large spread of Mixcloud’s product, and managed various teams including backend, data, infrastructure/devops and reporting.

-As part of my role I was a member of the product leadership team – helping to shape the future direction of the product and wider company culture.
-I was also heavily involved in recruitment throughout my 5 years here.
+As part of my role I was a member of the product leadership team — helping to shape the future direction of the product and company culture.
+I was also heavily involved in recruitment throughout my 5 year tenure.

 • The migration to Kubernetes infrastructure

-• Design and delivery of a new analytics pipeline
+• Design and delivery of a new internal analytics pipeline

 I was responsible for the entire technology stack of this fast growing DJ video streaming platform.
-This included the design, development, iteration and scaling of a platform used to broadcast over 800,000 hours of content with millions of comments.
+This included the design, development, iteration and scaling of a platform used to broadcast over 800,000 hours of content attracting over a million comments.

 • Viewer to DJ tipping system

-• Development of a distributed RTMP streaming service for live streams
+• Distributed RTMP streaming service for live streams

 • Adaptable video transcoding for VOD